johnngnky/trip-rb/README.md

 $ npm start
 ```

-This will probably automatically open your default browser with the URL http://localhost:3333.
+This last command will probably automatically open your default browser with the URL http://localhost:3333.
 If not, open the browser of your choice and navigate to this URL.

 When you have changed your form, click the `Save` button at the right top of the editor.
 Then, refresh the form collector to run the altered form.